laixiao/deepchat/docs/developer-guide.md

-# DeepChat Developer Guide
+# QinCore Developer Guide

-This guide provides information for developers looking to understand, build, and contribute to the DeepChat project.
+This guide provides information for developers looking to understand, build, and contribute to the QinCore project.

 ## 📑 Table of Contents